bahdcoder/mailkiwi/readme.md

 2. Perhaps fork Haraka and customise it to support a custom queue drivers?
 3. Zonemta is great, but it does not have great inbound email support, and the addition of Mongodb to the tech stack could cause additional maintenance overhead.

-# Kibahelp

-1. One inbox to support them all: An open source Helpscout alternative

 # DMARC

 1. This [open source github repository](https://github.com/andreialecu/dmarc-report-parser/) contains an open source parser and sample fixtures for testing and building a dmarc digest